Certified AI-Free Skills and Knowledge

 To clarify: this site is about keeping AI out of (some) university/college classrooms, not eradicating AI altogether.
 Making your courses AI-free won’t “deprive” anyone of anything since, outside of class, students remain able to type prompts in a chatbot.
 The reverse however does not hold, since those who are reliant on machines cannot do what truly skilled and knowledgeable people can do.

-You will likely be called names if you go 100% AI-free, but don’t worry.
-Delineating a space for trees in a time of rapid urban expansion wasn’t backward-looking.
-It was simply very forward-looking.
-Let us therefore act now (while we still can).
+You will diverge from current trends if you make your graded assignments AI-free, but don’t worry: Delineating a space for trees in a time of rapid urban expansion wasn’t “backward-looking.”
+On the contrary, it was very forward-looking.

 Yours truly,